samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 **Sentinel Overview**
 It enables fine-grained, logic-based policy decisions, and can be extended to use information from external sources.

-Sentinel with Terraform Cloud involves
+Sentinel with Terraform Cloud involves,
 *Defining the policies*: Policies are defined using the policy language with imports for parsing the Terraform plan, state and configuration.
 *Managing policies for organizations*: Users with permission to manage policies can add policies to their organization by configuring VCS integration or uploading policy sets through the API
 *Enforcing policy checks on runs*:  Policies are checked when a run is performed, after the terraform plan but before it can be confirmed or the terraform apply is executed
 *Mocking Sentinel Terraform data*: Terraform Cloud provides the ability to generate mock data for any run within a workspace

 **Terraform language**
-Terraform is not a configuration management tool
+Terraform is not a configuration management tool.
-Terraform is a declarative language
+Terraform is a declarative language.
-Terraform supports a syntax that is JSON compatible
+Terraform supports a syntax that is JSON compatible.
-Terraform is primarily designed on immutable infrastructure principles
+Terraform is primarily designed on immutable infrastructure principles.

 Terraform analyses any expressions within a resource block to find references to other objects and treats those references as implicit ordering requirements when creating, updating, or destroying resources.